Data Science Manager – Logistics Operations

 You’ll also be building mathematical models on top of big data architectures, uncovering insights that improve both the customer experience and our business.
 And beyond your day‑to‑day work, you’ll be a champion for data science—sharing your knowledge within Tesco and representing us proudly in the wider data science community.

-• Specialist knowledge of a technical Data Science domain, preferably in Operations Research and Simulations (other domains may include Machine Learning, Deep Learning, Forecasting, NLP, Statistics)
+• Specialist knowledge of a technical Data Science domain, preferably in Operations Research and Simulations, or other domains such as Machine Learning, Deep Learning, Forecasting, NLP, Statistics.

-• 26 weeks maternity and adoption leave (after 1 years’ service) at full pay, followed by 13 weeks of Statutory Maternity Pay or Statutory Adoption Pay, we also offer 4 weeks fully paid paternity leave
+• 26 weeks maternity and adoption leave (after 1 year’s service) at full pay, followed by 13 weeks of Statutory Maternity Pay or Statutory Adoption Pay; 4 weeks fully paid paternity leave.

 About Us